ceciliestadekristensen/social-engagement-through-interactive-design/README.md

 ## Purpose

-The goal of this project is to support social engagement and reduce loneliness among students by making it easier to discover relevant events and communities.
+The goal of this project is to support social engagement and reduce loneliness among students, by making it easier to discover events and communities based on interests.